Nonlinear receding-horizon differential game for drone racing along a three-dimensional path: Problem Formulation

-\begin{remark} Theorem \ref{thm:proj_ode} ensures that the path parameter $\theta_d(t)$ and the arc length $\sigma(t)$ of the projection point $p_p(t)$ can be computed dynamically by integrating differential equations (\ref{eq:thetadot}) and (\ref{eq:sdot}), without requiring iterative search or approximation in conventional methods.\cite{Hanson1995,Brito2019,Wang2022,Santos2023,Romero2022} This formulation simplifies path-following control by eliminating computational overhead while maintaining generality across three-dimensional paths.
-It also does not involve specific frames along the path, such as the Frenet-Serret frame, and is applicable to any dimension, in contrast to the other existing methods.\cite{Altafini2002,Okajima2007} \end{remark}
+\begin{remark} Theorem \ref{thm:proj_ode} ensures that the path parameter $\theta_d(t)$ and the arc length $\sigma(t)$ of the projection point $\bm{p}_p(t)$ can be dynamically updated by integrating differential equations (\ref{eq:thetadot}) and (\ref{eq:sdot}), without requiring iterative searches or approximations of the projection point used in conventional methods\cite{Hanson1995,Brito2019,Wang2022,Santos2023,Romero2022}.
+Only the determination of the initial value $\theta_d(0)$ may require an iterative method.
+For a given initial position $\bm{p}_d(0)$, $\theta_d(0)$ can be obtained either by solving the minimization problem in (\ref{eq:inf_d}) or by solving (\ref{eq:proj}) and selecting a solution that satisfies (\ref{eq:thetadot_denom}) at $t=0$.
+Once initialized, this differential-equation-based formulation simplifies path-following control by reducing computational overhead while maintaining generality across three-dimensional paths.
+It also does not involve specific frames along the path, such as the Frenet-Serret frame, and it extends directly to curves of arbitrary dimension, in contrast to existing methods\cite{Altafini2002,Okajima2007}. \end{remark}

 \begin{remark} The singularity in the differential equations (\ref{eq:thetadot}) and (\ref{eq:sdot}) occurs when the denominator of (\ref{eq:thetadot}) vanishes, which is avoided if